 The 2015 Plan enables the Compensation Committee to grant to key employees of the Company, including executive officers and other corporate and segment employees, a variety of forms of equity-based compensation, including grants of options to purchase shares of common stock, shares of restricted common stock, restricted stock units, stock appreciation rights, other stock-based awards, and performance-based awards.
-For purposes of the upcoming annual awards to be granted in May 2021, the Compensation Committee intends to grant to our senior management a mix of time-based restricted stock units and performance-based cash awards tied to relative TSR and grant time-based restricted stock units to all other participants.
+For purposes of the upcoming annual awards to be granted in May 2022, the Compensation Committee intends to grant to our senior management a mix of time-based restricted stock units and performance-based cash awards tied to relative TSR and grant time-based restricted stock units to all other participants.

-The 2015 Plan was initially adopted by the Board of Directors on April 6, 2015, approved by our stockholders at the 2015 Annual Meeting, subsequently amended in 2016 and 2017 and amended and restated in 2019.
-The maximum number of shares of common stock currently authorized for issuance under the 2015 Plan is set at 12,300,000 shares.
+Our 2015 Plan was initially approved by our stockholders at the 2015 Annual Meeting, and subsequently amended in 2016, 2017, 2019, and 2021.
+The maximum number of shares of common stock authorized for issuance under the 2015 Plan is currently set at 14,300,000 shares.
 Approval of the proposed amendment of the 2015 Plan is needed to replenish the pool of shares available for the grant of stock-based compensation.
-As of December 31, 2020, approximately 1,700,000 shares of our common stock remained available for grants under the 2015 Plan, which (assuming a grant price of \$3.75 per share) is approximately 530,000 shares of common stock fewer than our Compensation Committee believes will be needed to make the planned long-term incentive grants in May 2021 in order to maintain target level executive compensation at the median of our peer group.
+As of December 31, 2021, approximately 1,600,000 shares of our common stock remained available for grants under the 2015 Plan, which (assuming a grant price of \$3.96 per share) is fewer than the number of shares of common stock that our Compensation Committee believes will be needed to make the planned long-term incentive grants in May 2022 in order to maintain target level executive, management, and key employee compensation at the median of our peer group.

-On March 16, 2021, our Compensation Committee recommended and our Board of Directors authorized, subject to stockholder approval, an amendment to the 2015 Plan to increase the number of shares available for issuance under the 2015 Plan by 2,000,000 shares.
-If approved by the stockholders, the request to increase the number of shares for future issuance under the 2015 Plan will contribute to an additional potential dilution of approximately 10.4%.
-This additional potential dilution was calculated by dividing the requested increase of 2,000,000 shares to the share reserve by the sum of (i) the total number of shares available for issuance under the 2015 Plan prior to its amendment, (ii) all unvested shares and unexercised stock options previously awarded and outstanding under the 2015 Plan and any prior plan, after giving effect to 447,063 unexercised stock options that are scheduled and expected to expire between May and July 2021, and (iii) the total number of shares of outstanding common stock of the Company as of March 16, 2021.
+On April 4, 2022, our Compensation Committee recommended and our Board of Directors authorized, subject to stockholder approval, an amendment to the 2015 Plan to increase the number of shares available for issuance under the 2015 Plan by 1,000,000 shares.
+If approved by the stockholders, the request to increase the number of shares for future issuance under the 2015 Plan will contribute to an additional potential dilution of approximately 10 percent.
+This additional potential dilution was calculated by dividing the requested increase of 1,000,000 shares to the shares reserve by the sum of (i) the total number of shares available for issuance under the 2015 Plan prior to its amendment, (ii) all unvested shares and unexercised stock options previously awarded and outstanding under the 2015 Plan and any prior plan, and (iii) the total number of shares of outstanding common stock of the Company as of March 25, 2022.

-In considering this proposal, the stockholders should also be aware that the average number of shares granted under all long-term incentive plans over the last three fiscal years, divided by the number of shares outstanding as of March 26, 2021, is approximately 1.9% (unadjusted and excluding forfeitures).
+In considering this proposal, the stockholders should also be aware that the average number of shares granted under all long-term incentive plans over the last three fiscal years, divided by the number of shares outstanding as of March 25, 2022, is approximately 2.5% (unadjusted and excluding forfeitures).
 Given market volatility and challenging industry conditions, it is difficult to estimate how many years of grants will be provided by the shares remaining in the event of approval of the amendment of the 2015 Plan.
 We believe that the requested allocation is critical over the next 24 months to ensuring our ability to attract and retain key talent and to provide our senior management with competitive reward opportunities that are aligned with our stockholders' interests.